-Catholics divided as bishops examine Biden’s abortion stance
+Catholics bishops, troubled by Biden’s abortion stance, could bar him from Communion

 Journalists for Catholic news outlets pointed out that the USCCB did not wait for election results to be certified in 2016, when it swiftly congratulated Trump after Election Day.

-Kristan Hawkins, a Catholic who is president of Students for Life of America, said leaders of the U.S. church need to be blunter in condeming Catholic politicians who support abortion rights.
+Kristan Hawkins, a Catholic who is president of Students for Life of America, said leaders of the U.S. church need to be blunter in condemning Catholic politicians who support abortion rights.

 “This pretense that ending preborn life is negotiable with the church does create chaos and confusion,” Hawkins said.
 “This failure of leadership gives women who know that abortion is wrong the permission they’re looking for to get an abortion.”